peadargrant/automation/ca1/ca1_spec.md

 # Scenario

 A software development team is debating whether slack, Teams or IRC should be the default communication channel for staff:

 - The chat system will be used for general person-group communication.
 - It will also serve as a conduit for notifications from system monitoring, data centre alerts and build alerts from the CI system.

 You have been tasked with prototyping the IRC system, and have been asked to create the appropriate ansible playbook and supporting scripts.

 Technical requirements:

-- Must be shown to work on Linux (Ubuntu Server) in both text console (`irssi`) and GUI (`hexchat`) forms.
+- Must be shown to work on Linux (Ubuntu Server) in both text console (`irssi`) and optionally GUI (`hexchat`) forms.
+  - Text-mode `irssi` client is required.
-  - The XFCE desktop will be installed on linux.
+  - The XFCE desktop can be installed on linux optionally.
-  - XRDP will be installed to permit RDP access to the desktop for each user.
+  - If so, XRDP will be installed to permit RDP access to the desktop for each user.
 - Windows will be Windows Server 2019.
   - Client will be `hexchat` and should be installed for all users.
   - RDP will be enabled.